halfpeaw/CodeProblems/README.txt

 This Repo contains a sample of python code that I have done outside of work.
-Mostly in relationship to Project Euler problems or the occasionally puzzle I stumble across on the internet.
+Mostly in relationship to Project Euler problems or the occasional puzzle I stumble across on the internet.
 There's not a lot of Object Oriented code here, mostly because the problems are usually straight forward enough to not require a large amount of data structures.

 The SupportFunctions folder contains helper functions that I expand on when needed for the problems I am working on.
 I only add new functions if I think they will be needed for future problems.